 As people increasingly use the internet for transactions and other daily activities, businesses must take extra measures to ensure the security of the data being exchanged online.
-Hackers and other malicious actors devote a considerable amount of time as well as resources seeking ways to compromise computer networks in order to access personal data and proprietary information belonging to businesses.
+Hackers and other malicious actors devote a considerable amount of time as well as resources to seeking ways to compromise computer networks to access personal data and proprietary information belonging to businesses.
 This data, once accessed, is used for various sorts of illegal and nefarious activities.
 In the first half of 2018, there were roughly 4.5 billion data records compromised by malicious attacks.

 As a business owner, there are several security measures that you should implement so as to avoid becoming a victim of a data breach.
 In addition to traditional tools and measures such as identity and access management, multi-factor authentication, and anti-malware software, it is important to use advanced security tools like intrusion prevention systems for an additional layer of security.